 The Versa Sedan SV’s standard folding rear seats are split to accommodate bulky cargo.
 The Cruze L/LS’ standard single piece folding rear seat is not as flexible; long cargo and a passenger can’t share the rear seat.

 The Versa Sedan has a standard locking fuel door with a remote release located convenient to the driver.
 A locking fuel door helps prevent vandalism, such as sugar in the tank and fuel theft.
 The Cruze doesn’t offer a locking fuel door.

 To shield the driver and front passenger’s vision over a larger portion of the windshield and side windows, the Versa Sedan has standard extendable sun visors.
 The Cruze doesn’t offer extendable visors.

 According to The Car Book by Jack Gillis, the Versa Sedan is less expensive to operate than the Cruze because it costs $369 less to do the manufacturer’s suggested maintenance for 50,000 miles.
-Typical repairs cost much less on the Versa Sedan than the Cruze, including $223 less for a water pump, $299 less for an alternator, $7 less for front brake pads, $2 less for a fuel pump and $339 less for a timing belt/chain.
+Typical repairs cost much less on the Versa Sedan than the Cruze, including $448 less for a water pump, $241 less for a muffler, $50 less for a starter, $7 less for fuel injection and $41 less for a timing belt/chain.